Cain and Abel (1982 film): Restoration

-The restoration of Cain at Abel was made possible by the joint cooperation of ABS-CBN Film Restoration Project and Philippine post-production company Central Digital Lab.
-Prior to the restoration project's transition to digital scans of the films held at the ABS-CBN Film Archives in 4K resolution, starting with Cain at Abel, the films were scanned digitally in high definition (HD).
+The restoration of Cain at Abel was made possible by the cooperation of ABS-CBN Film Restoration Project and Philippine post-production company Central Digital Lab.
+Before the restoration project transitioned to digital scans of the films held at the ABS-CBN Film Archives in 4K resolution, starting with Cain at Abel, the films were scanned digitally in high definition (HD).
 Also, this film is the very first Lino Brocka to be restored and remastered by the network's restoration project.

 The restoration team of ABS-CBN used the 35mm negative film print of the film that was held in their archives as the source element for the digital restoration.
 However, due to censorship reasons, the scenes depicting Cita's rape and eventual death were removed from the negative.
 The 35mm negative was digitally scanned first in 4K resolution before going to digital restoration in 2K resolution.
 The digital restoration of Cain at Abel was completed in 2016.

 The restored version of Cain at Abel was premiered on August 11, 2016, at the Tanghalang Aurelio Tolentino in the Cultural Center of the Philippines as part of the Digital Classics section for the Cinemalaya Philippine International Film Festival.
 The premiere was attended by the film's writer Ricky Lee; stars Phillip Salvador, Cecille Castillo, and Carmi Martin; Danilo Brocka, the director's brother; and Evangeline Bocobo and Celine Beatrice Fabie, Mona Lisa's respective daughter and granddaughter.

 Home media

-The film was released by Kani Releasing on Blu-ray on February 22, 2022.
+The film was released by Kani Releasing (under license to ABS-CBN's Star Home Video and Star Cinema) on Blu-ray on February 22, 2022.